AndrejusAnto/bestcalc/README.md

 Updated for OOP style calculator.
 <br />
-Simple calculator that supports these functions:
+Simple calculator that supports these methods:
 <br />
 &emsp;reset() - reset a current value to 0.
 <br />